Joining the Pledge

 Education and Training providers can launch new training programmes or adjust their existing training to match the ambitions and requirements of the Initiative.
 Member States or Institutions can produce strategic objectives for their region or launch/modify funding calls in support of the initiative.
 Funding organisations can contribute by creating a dedicated Call for Proposals, either through a new programme or through modifying existing programmes.

-All Pledge members will be expected to upload information about their commitments to the DTTI platform.
+All Pledge members will be expected to upload information about their commitments to the Deep Tech Talent Initiative platform.
 In addition, they will be requested to report basic information to the EIT on a regular basis on their training activities implemented in line with their Pledge. -

 The minimum criteria cover the following points: